Mortality of patients lost to follow-up in antiretroviral treatment programmes in resource-limited settings: systematic review and meta-analysis

 - Outcomes of HIV-positive patients lost to follow-up in African treatment programmes.

 - Authors: Zürcher K, Mooser A, Anderegg N, Tymejczyk O, Couvillon MJ, Nash D, Egger M, IeDEA and MESH consortia.

 - Loss to programme between HIV diagnosis and initiation of antiretroviral therapy in sub-Saharan Africa: systematic review and meta-analysis.

 - Authors: Mugglin C, Estill J, Wandeler G, Bender N, Egger M, Gsponer T, Keiser O, IeDEA Southern Africa.

 - Issue date: 2012 Dec

 - Retention and mortality on antiretroviral therapy in sub-Saharan Africa: collaborative analyses of HIV treatment programmes.

 - Authors: Haas AD, Zaniewski E, Anderegg N, Ford N, Fox MP, Vinikoor M, Dabis F, Nash D, Sinayobye JD, Niyongabo T, Tanon A, Poda A, Adedimeji AA, Edmonds A, Davies MA, Egger M, African regions of the International epidemiologic Databases to Evaluate AIDS (IeDEA).

 - Issue date: 2018 Feb

-- Adjusting mortality for loss to follow-up: analysis of five ART programmes in sub-Saharan Africa.
+- Correcting mortality for loss to follow-up: a nomogram applied to antiretroviral treatment programmes in sub-Saharan Africa.